Hydex/gann-1/README.md

 The project is coded in python, though MLP and population library were created using cython, in order to speed things up a litlle.
 Feel free to use .so/.py files.

-The algorithmes themselfves are quite simple, it should be to hard to translate into any other language.
+The algorithmes themselfves are quite simple, it shouldn't be to hard to translate into any other language.